louischatriot/nedb/README.md

 * **fieldName** (required): name of the field to index.
 Use the dot notation to index a field in a nested document.
 * **unique** (optional, defaults to `false`): enforce field uniqueness.
 Note that a unique index will raise an error if you try to index two documents for which the field is not defined.
 * **sparse** (optional, defaults to `false`): don't index documents for which the field is not defined.
 Use this option along with "unique" if you want to accept multiple documents for which it is not defined.
+* **expireAfterSeconds** (optional, defaults to `null`): Time-To-Live (TTL) indexes expire documents after the specified number of seconds has passed since the indexed field value; i.e. the expiration threshold is the indexed field's `Date` value plus the specified number of seconds.
+Accepted values must be positive numbers between `0` (inclusive) and `Infinity` (exclusive).
+Based on [MongoDB's Time-To-Live (TTL) indexing concept](https://docs.mongodb.org/manual/core/index-ttl/).

 Note: the `_id` is automatically indexed with a unique constraint, no need to call `ensureIndex` on it.